[Mr Philip Hollobone in the Chair]

 I want to touch on Birmingham prison, which the hon.
 Member for Crewe and Nantwich opportunely mentioned in passing.
 This morning I participated in a Justice Select Committee sitting in which we questioned senior members of the Prison Service about what happened at Birmingham Prison.
 A key point relates to provisions in the contract with G4S not to hold it to account in many ways that we would normally expect.
 All of us, on both sides of the political fence, questioned those witnesses about the legitimacy of excluding those areas from the contract and how they could manage them.

 Birmingham Prison is a good example of the mixture of public and private collaboration, in that we have public collaboration through the Ministry and the Department, which hold those running the prisons to account rather than having to run them themselves.
 We asked about the extent to which windows had been broken and not fixed, and why no one had been held to account and what had happened.
 At the end of the sitting we specifically asked the Minister of State, Ministry of Justice what would happen at the end of that examination.
-We got a firm statement that the contract would possibly at some stage go back to G4S when we could all be assured that it would be able to keep prisoners in the state to which we would expect them to be kept and look after them properly.
+We got a firm statement that the contract would possibly at some stage go back to G4S when we could all be assured that it would be able to keep prisoners in the state in which we would expect them to be kept and look after them properly.
 That is a good combination of private and public sector partnerships in action.

 I am delighted to serve under your chairmanship, Mr Hollobone, particularly as I was not on the speakers list.
 I thank my hon.
 Friend the Member for Crewe and Nantwich (Laura Smith) for making such a strong case.
 I welcome my hon.
 Friend the Member for Newcastle upon Tyne Central (Chi Onwurah) on the Front Bench and I welcome the new Minister.
 I hope he enjoys his portfolio for as long as it lasts.